0xETX/CTF-Writeups/README.md

 # CTF-Writeups
 Writeups for CTF challenges I have completed in the past.
-Contains different challenge catorgies such as Programming, Forensics, OSINT, Mobile and many, many more!
+Contains different challenge categories such as Programming, Forensics, OSINT, Mobile and many, many more!

 ## Structure
 Each CTF challenge is seperated into folders by the CTF name.
 Each folder will contain a 'README.md' file that briefly talks about each CTF.
 In the same folder, there will also be more folders that are seperated by individual challenges.